Sukruthmothakapally/Sukruthmothakapally/README.md

 One of my passions is machine learning, where I have obtained Google Cloud Platform certifications on machine learning, designed a handwritten number recognition tool using TensorFlow, implemented deep learning layers via Keras, and conducted exploratory data analysis and preprocessing for data prediction.
 In addition, I have also developed a real-time Twitter spam detector, utilizing Tweepy API.

-Currently, I am pursuing a Master of Science in Information Systems and as part of my course curriculum, I'm exploring technologies such as GIT for version control, unittest for testing, Jenkins for CI/CD, Terraform for infrastructure as code, Packer for machine images, and deploying backend to AWS.
+Currently, I am pursuing a Master of Science in Information Systems and as part of my course curriculum, I'm exploring technologies such as GIT for version control, unittest for testing, Jenkins for CI/CD, Terraform for infrastructure as code, Packer for machine images, and deploying Flask-based API app to AWS by utilizing services such as EC2, S3, RDS, VPC, Route 53, and IAM on the Command-Line Interface.
 As a student, I am continually expanding my knowledge and skills, and I am excited to take on new challenges and make a meaningful impact in the industry.

 ### Contact : mothakapally.s@northeastern.edu